Catalysis in Action via Elementary Thermal Operations: Background

 This channel is also constructed to preserve the Gibbs state $\tbeta$.
 Extremal cases of $\lambda=1$ are named $\beta$-swaps (throughout the manuscript we also refer to them simply as swaps),

-By definition, it is clear that both \emph{concatenations} and \emph{convex combinations} of thermal operations are themselves also thermal operations.
-This is obviously not true for ETOs, whenever they act non-trivially over different energy levels.
+By definition, it is clear that both \emph{concatenations} and \emph{convex combinations} of TOs are themselves also TO.
+This is obviously not true for ETO, whenever they act non-trivially over different energy levels.
 Therefore, most of the interesting transitions would arise only when we include all sequences of ETOs, and also arbitrary convex combinations as allowed operations.
-Such processes are always TOs, hence,
+Such processes are always TO, hence,